 There are a number of external funding bodies that exist to support study in the UK.
 Government departments, international agencies, charitable organisations and private companies may also be able to provide financial support for certain subject areas.
 A good starting point is to contact your local British Council office.
 They can provide up-to-date advice on what is available for your country and you can search for scholarships online.

-If you're leaving high school in Italy with the Diploma di Esame di Stato you'll need an overall average of between 80% - 90%.
+If you're leaving high school in Italy with the Diploma di Esame di Stato you'll need an overall score of between 80%-92%.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.